xueyumusic/jHElib/README.md

 # jHElib
 java for HElib

 jHElib is "java for HElib", which makes java could use homomorphic encryption HElib.

-It uses JNI to bridge java and C++ lib HElib.
+It provides two ways to connect java and HElib c++ lib, one is based on jnr-ffi and the other uses native JNI.

 **NOTE: The first version of jHElib is not optimized and does not check poiter.
 It only makes "java for HElib" practical and runnable.**